jouriena11/note-taker/README.md

 ## **Project Description**

-This application allows users to take, save, modify, and delete notes.
+This application allows users to take, save, and delete notes.
 Any changes in the notes data are stored into a JSON file.
 Existing notes will be automatically retrived from this file on page refresh.
 Express.js is implemented for efficient routing.

 ## **URLs**
 - [Deployed Application URL](https://note-taker-jouriena11.herokuapp.com/)